-Assignment #2:
+Book Assignment #2:

 Read a nonfiction book on a topic that interests you.

 When you are finished reading, create a poster, which displays what you have learned.
+Be sure to include the title and author on your poster with pictures and text.
 You will present this to the class the first week of school.
+Please do NOT choose a biography for this report as we will be reading biographies in September.

 TO GET AHEAD: Begin to review the States and Capitals Practice your basic math facts (add/subtract/multiply/divide).
 Try to find fun math-practice games online and test yourself frequently.
-Drill, drill, drill, drill.....flash cards are the BEST way to practice.
+Drill, drill, drill, drill, drill, drill, write poems, or stories.
 Write often!
 Write letters to friends, keep a journal or a diary, write poems, or stories.
 Go to museums, fairs, parks, gardens and/or visit historical sights.
-Just keep learning!
+Just keep learning, but do not forget to have fun!